teuk/mediabot_v3/docs/PLUGIN_API_V3.md

 contained and recorded without stopping the scheduler.
 A declared job requires the requested and granted `scheduler.jobs` capability.

+Each scheduler firing fans out one bounded invocation per non-`off` channel.
+All channel invocations for a firing share the same monotonic sequence number.
+An enabled package with no opted-in channel therefore owns its timer but runs no plugin job handler.

 ## Capabilities and activation

 Effective permissions are the intersection of what the manifest requests and what the operator grants.
 A grant not requested by the manifest is rejected.
-MB743 implements `irc.reply`, `irc.notice`, `events.subscribe` and
+MB744 implements `irc.reply`, `irc.notice`, `events.subscribe` and
 `scheduler.jobs`.
 Other capability names remain reserved for later mediated services.

 Discovery reads manifests only.
 Loading is explicit, leaves the package disabled and mounts silent commands.
-Enabling is a second explicit operation.
+Enabling is a second explicit operation, but it still opts in no channel.
+Channel policy is a separate core-owned gate:

+- `off` (default): no command, event or job handler runs;
+- `observe`: bounded handlers run and IRC output is suppressed;
+- `on`: bounded handlers and granted output may run.

+Channel keys use RFC1459 casemapping.
+Policies are limited to 128 channels per plugin and may be supplied transactionally at load or changed through `set_v3_channel_policy`. `reset_v3_channel_policy` removes the override and returns that channel to `off`.
 There is no `plugins.AUTOLOAD` path for API v3 and no automatic migration.

 The programmatic development flow is: